oisinmulvihill/handy-setups/README.rst

 Vagrant is great for managing virtual machine images.
 I use it in addition to Puppet which provisions (sets up) dependancies and project specifics.
-Puppet modules and manifest files provides the technical "how to" need to create and re-create a specific set up.
+Puppet modules and manifest files provides the technical "how to" needed to create and re-create a specific set up.
 More generally, this approach can allow a team of developers to share a common environment.
 Which can save countless man hours of set up.
-The automated machine set up allows you to concentrate on development over the annoying business of environment set up.
+The automated set up allows you to concentrate on development and not the annoying business of environment set up.

 Quick Start